linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

   - While protective,  these systems can slow decision-making during crises.
   - They can allow narrow interests to block necessary actions.
 - **Political Climate During Crises**
-  - [[Inflationary Depressions and Currency Crises|Policy makers]] face criticism from all sides.
+  - [Policy makers](../Chapters/Inflationary%20Depressions%20and%20Currency%20Crises.md) face criticism from all sides.
   - Politics becomes contentious,  with misinformation prevalent.
 - **Long-Term Economic Perspective**
   - Despite short-to-medium-term devastation,  productivity growth is more impactful in the long run.